 Q5: Will SAPs work in cold weather?

-Yes—they perform consistently across a wide range of temperatures.
+Yes—they perform consistently across a wide temperature range; allow extra time in freezing conditions.